Appealing A Federal Conviction In The 11th Circuit Court Of Appeals

 How The Appeals Process Works

-The 11th Circuit Court of Appeals, which is based in Atlanta and hears appeals from all U.S. District Courts in Florida, Georgia, and Alabama, will docket your case as soon as a Notice of Appeal is filed, which must be done within 10 days of the filing of the Final Judgment and Conviction (J&C) in the District Court.
+The 11th Circuit Court of Appeals – which is based in Atlanta and hears appeals from all U.S. District Courts in Florida, Georgia and Alabama – will docket your case as soon as a notice of appeal is filed, which must be done within 10 days of the filing of the final judgment and conviction (J&C) in the district court.
 A docketing notice will be sent out providing the briefing schedule.
-Oral argument is often requested for the opportunity to argue important and often complex issues to the 3-Judge Panel considering the case.
+Oral argument is often requested for the opportunity to argue important and often-complex issues to the three-judge panel considering the case.